chaincodelabs/lightning-route-builder/README.md

 ### Input Format

-The input format for this task is unchanged from the previous one.
+The input format for this step is unchanged from the previous one.

 For the purposes of this example, assume that the payment address and total amount are as follows: